XIEGU G90 review for ICQPodcast.

 The answer is the radio astounds me!
 The receiver is crisp, the controls and remote control over the CAT interface are responsive.
-Those two SOTA stations that I mentioned earlier gave me a report 2 S-Points down on what I would have expected from the home station, which outputs 300 watts as apposed to the G90’s 20 watts.
+Those two SOTA stations that I mentioned earlier gave me a report 2 S-Points down on what I would have expected on the home station, which outputs 300 watts as opposed to the G90’s 20 watts.

 Would I recommend others to buy this radio, if it fits your portable needs and if you can buy through a local dealer – YES!

 In the US, this could be MFJ, in the UK Sinotel, in Europe Pileupdx.com in Sweden and the worldwide distributor is Radioddity who have bases in China, the US and a warehouse in Berlin, Germany.
 I bought my G90 from Radioddity and have found them to be open and helpful.
 I’m sure the other XIEGU dealers will be as well.